Doing Public History

-Public history brings the past into everyday life.
-It shows how history is made and understood beyond classrooms and archives, in cafe, on streets, in monuments, through YouTube podcast, through memory, heritage walk and in public debate.
+Abstract: Public history brings the past into everyday life.
+It shows how history is made and understood beyond classrooms, journals and archives, in cafe, on streets, in monuments, through YouTube podcast and blogs, through memory, and heritage walk.

 What Is Public History?